If We Love One Another, Why Do We Fight So Much?

 Withdrawers say things like, “I can never get it right, so I don’t know why I try.
 I’m never good enough.”
 “When I see him/her get upset, I freeze; I don’t know what to say or do.”
 “All I know to do is wait for her/him to calm down; anything I do or say will just make it worse.”
 Or they might go into denial and say, “I don’t know what she/he is so upset about.
 We’re fine.
 This is just part of being married.”

-there are Three Kinds Of Negative Cycles
+Three Kinds Of Negative Cycles

 Whether a person is a pursuer or a withdrawer usually is based on the survival strategy they learned growing up in their family, in their prior relationship, and in the current relationship.
 Given that there are only pursuers and withdrawers, and only two people in the relationship, there are three forms that the negative cycle might take.
 One of these is yours!